mceq-project/MCEq/README.md

 # MCEq - Matrix cascade equations

+MCEq is a tool to numerically solve cascade equations that describe the evolution of particle densities as they propagate through a gaseous or dense medium.
+The main application are particle cascades in the Earth's atmosphere.
+Particles are represented by average densities on discrete energy bins.
+The results are differential energy spectra or total particle numbers.
+Various models/parameterizations for particle interactions and atmospheric density profiles are packaged with the code.

 This is a new version of the code and may break compatibility with the previous versions.
-Refer to ... when transitioning between the versions.

-The old versions known as 'master' and 'development' branch are deprecated and located in the
+The old versions known as 'master' and 'development' branch are deprecated and located in the [MCEq_classic repository](https://github.com/afedynitch/MCEq_classic).
-[MCEq_classic repository](https://github.com/afedynitch/MCEq_classic).

 ## [Documentation](http://mceq.readthedocs.org/en/latest/>)

-[The documentation](http://mceq.readthedocs.org/en/latest/) does not yet reflect all changes of this version and will be updated soon.
+[The documentation](http://mceq.readthedocs.org/en/latest/) contains installation instructions, a tutorial and more.

 ## Please cite our work